sammyrulez/htmx-fastapi/README.md

 ﻿# HTMX FastApi Pydantic Pet clinic

 The classic example to try out new things.
-WIP

 ## Done